Malaweg language

-Malaweg (Malaueg) is spoken by the Malaweg people in the northern part of the Philippines.
+Malaweg (Malaueg) is an Austronesian language spoken by the Malaweg people in the northern part of the Philippines.
 Ethnologue lists it as a dialect of the Itawis language.
 Malaweg is mostly spoken in the Northern Cordillera Mountain Range region and some in the Province of Cagayan, with the majority in the town of Rizal.
 Ninety-eight percent of the people living in Rizal are Malaweg-speaking, and the town is known as "The Premier Town of the Malaweg".